tangshuang/componer/README.md

 3) scripts files

-`script` and `style` files will be compiled and be kept in memory, not true local files.
+`script` and `style` files will be compiled and be kept in memory, not true local files (though files compiled will be created after page shown).
 All dependencies will be included in the compiled output content.

 ### test [name] [-D|--debug] [-b|--browser Chrom|Firefox|PhantomJS]